Ioxom/IoxBot/README.md

 enableExperimentalCommands - enables -e, which includes a few interesting commands

-lang - not functional yet but will be useful once it's fully implemented and translated
+lang - not functional yet but will be useful once there's another translation available
 # Recent Updates
 2020/08/30 - IoxBot 1.0!
 Changelog - add lang file, reorganise configuration, clean code, delete -die, allow spaces to be used in commands such as -unoreversecard, edit comments so it almost seems like I know what I'm doing